China–United Kingdom relations: 2020s

 In October 2025 the Director of Public Prosecutions controversially dropped charges under the Official Secrets Act 1911 against Christopher Cash and Christopher Berry.
 Cash had been a Parliamentary researcher for Alicia Kearns MP.
 He had also been director of the Conservative MP's China Research Group.
+In December 2025, Foreign Secretary Yvette Cooper identified China as a national security threat due to its cyber-attacks, espionage, and its support for Russia "in its war against Ukraine".